vattcarter7/nextjs-typescript-template/README.md

 - `.nvmrc` - Will tell other uses of the project which version of Node is used
 - `.npmrc` - Will tell other users of the project which package manager is used

-We are using `Node v14 Fermium` and `yarn` for this project so we set those values like so:
+We are using `Node v14 Fermium` for this project so we set those values like so:

 `.nvmrc`